FastTrack™ Strategic Planning System

 Instructions: This is your brainstorming and refinement hub.

-1. Capture: First, use the "Add" buttons to automatically import key findings from your previous work.
+1. Capture: First, use the "Add" buttons to import key findings from your previous work.
 Then, type any additional items directly into the four textareas below (one item per line).
 The goal is to get all potential factors down without judgment.

 3. Confirm: The refined lists you finalize here will be used in the next step for prioritization.
 Once you are satisfied, proceed to Step 2.